-The reason I am here today is that a tribe engaged in class III gaming pursuant to a compact challenged the NIGC's regulatory authority to impose the MICS on Class III gaming operations and received a district court decision in its favor.
+The reason I am here today is that a tribe engaged in class III gaming pursuant to a compact challenged the NIGC's regulatory authority to impose the MICS on class III gaming operations and received a district court decision in its favor.

-The CRIT decision resulted from an appeal of an NIGC Final Commission Decision and Order, issued in July 2003, which concluded that the Colorado River Indian Tribes (Tribe or CRIT) violated NIGC regulations when it denied Commission representatives access to the Tribe's gaming facility to conduct a MICS audit of the Tribe's Class III gaming activities.
-The Tribe filed suit in

-D.C.
-District Court in January of 2004, alleging that the NIGC exceeded its statutory authority under the IGRA.
-Recently, on August 24, 2005, the District Court issued an order finding that the NIGC exceeded its statutory powers in promulgating and enforcing the MICS for Class III gaming.
-In issuing its decision, the Court reviewed the text, structure, purpose, and legislative history of the IGRA.
+The CRIT decision resulted from an appeal of an NIGC Final Commission Decision and Order, issued in July 2003, which concluded that the Colorado River Indian Tribes [tribe or CRIT] violated NIGC regulations when it denied Commission representatives access to the tribe's gaming facility to conduct a MICS audit of the tribe's class III gaming activities.
+The tribe filed suit in Washington, DC District Court in January 2004, alleging that the NIGC exceeded its statutory authority under the IGRA.
+Recently, on August 24, 2005, the District Court issued an order finding that the NIGC exceeded its statutory powers in promulgating and enforcing the MICS for class III gaming.
+In issuing its decision, the court reviewed the text, structure, purpose, and legislative history of the IGRA.

-Despite our belief that the MILS are fundamental to the integrity of Indian gaming, tribes have long questioned our authority to regulate the Class III gaming that accounts for most of the revenue in the industry.
-As the NIGC continues to attempt to enforce Class III MICS on all but the CRIT Tribe, it will face the threat of multiple lawsuits.
+Despite our belief that the MICS are fundamental to the integrity of Indian gaming, tribes have long questioned our authority to regulate the class III gaming that accounts for most of the revenue in the industry.
+As the NIGC continues to attempt to enforce class III MICS on all but the CRIT, it will face the threat of multiple lawsuits.
 The NIGC has many ongoing MICS compliance efforts that are already hindered by the threat of litigation.
-For instance, there are at present fourteen (14) ongoing NIGC MICS compliance audits that are at various stages of completion.
-The gaming operations in question range from an operation conducting less than \$5 million in gross gaming revenue to one producing over a billion dollars in gross gaming revenue.
-Several of the tribes in question have already expressed their position that, because of the District Court's opinion, completed audits are now moot and those tribes do not need to remedy any noncompliance with Class III MICS.
+For instance, there are at present 14 ongoing NIGC MICS compliance audits that are at various stages of completion.
+The gaming operations in question range from an operation conducting less than \$5 million in gross gaming revenue to one producing over \$1 billion in gross gaming revenue Several of the tribes in question have already expressed their position that, because of the District Court's opinion, completed audits are now moot and those tribes do not need to remedy any non-compliance with class III MICS.
 Also, several other tribes are questioning the NIGC's authority to conduct MICS audits at their operations.
-Yet other tribes have already indicated their intent to forego some MICS requirements, such as the independent annual audit of internal controls.
+Yet other tribes have already indicated their intent to forego some MICS require-